pabtomas/dotfiles/navy/doc/07_from.md

 - **type**: string
 - **required**: true
-- **description**: A GO template filter returning a list of Body objects.
+- **description**: A Golang template filter returning a list of Body objects.
 Each element of this list will be used to run a matching Docker Engine API Request.